‘Safer does not mean safe’: Wichita doctors, researchers study long-term effects of vaping on kids and teens

 Dr. Vindhyal said the fight to change the legal age of purchasing tobacco to 21 will continue in Topeka in January.

 More than 40 studies are currently being done on the effects e-cigarettes and vaping has on the body.
-Dr. Vindhyal predicts those results will come out in five to ten years.
+Dr. Vindhyal predicts those results will come out in five to 10 years.